 Notes

 *Remove Silk Threads - After cutting the corn off the cobs, remove as much of the silk threads as possible to give your finished chowder a smooth consistency.*Fresh Corn Substitutes: when fresh corn on the cob is not in season, you can use frozen or canned corn or a combination.
-Frozen Corn: Add 3 cups frozen corn to the pot along with a 15 oz can of creamed corn for a tastier broth.
-Canned Corn: Use (2) 15 oz cans corn and (1) 15 oz can creamed corn.
+Frozen Corn: For the full recipe, add 3 cups frozen corn to the pot along with a 15 oz can of creamed corn for a tastier broth.
+Canned Corn: For the full recipe, use (2) 15 oz cans corn and (1) 15 oz can creamed corn.
 Add frozen or canned corn when you would normally add the corn kernels in step 3.**Season to taste: Corn can have varying degrees of sweetness, if your corn is super sweet, you can add a little more salt to balance the sweetness.FOR A CREAMIER SOUP: transfer 1/4 of the soup to a blender and blend until smooth then stir it into the rest of your chowder.

 Nutrition Facts